 Of course, you'll want to talk to your doctor before starting any new fitness routine, especially if you feel dizzy, weak or fatigued.
 And once you do get the all-clear from your doctor, it's best to mix up your exercise routine so that you're not working out the same sets of muscles two days in a row.
 For example, you might do strength training on Monday and Wednesday and stretch on Tuesday and Thursday, or split up your routine between upper- and lower-body workouts.
 Before you know it, you'll have the most powerful swing on the golf course!

-For more articles on exercise for senior citizens, check out the links on the next page.
+For more articles on exercise for senior citizens, check out the links below.